PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     \max _\theta \mathbb{E}[\frac{\pi_\theta(a \mid s)}{\pi_{\theta_{old}}(a \mid s)} \hat{A}_\pi(s, a)-\beta D_{K L}[\pi_{\theta_{old}}(* \mid s), \pi_\theta(* \mid s)]]

-However, experiments show that it is not sufficient to simply choose a fixed penalty coefficient :math:`\beta` and optimize the penalized objective :eq:`ppo-eq-3` with SGD(stochastic gradient descent), so finally TRPO abandoned this method.
+However, experiments have shown that simply choosing a fixed penalty coefficient :math:`\beta` and optimizing the penalized objective :eq:`ppo-eq-3` with SGD (stochastic gradient descent) is not sufficient.
+Therefore, TRPO abandoned this method.

-PPO-Penalty uses an approach named Adaptive KL Penalty Coefficient to solve the above problem, thus making :eq:`ppo-eq-3` perform well in the experiment.
-In the simplest implementation of this algorithm, PPO-Penalty performs the following steps in each policy update:
+PPO-Penalty uses an approach called ``Adaptive KL Penalty Coefficient`` to address this problem and improve the performance of :eq:`ppo-eq-3` in experiments.
+In the simplest implementation of this algorithm, PPO-Penalty performs the following steps in each policy update iteration:

 .. grid:: 2